gem/oq-engine/doc/adv-manual/pandas.rst

 realizations one has to collect together set of values corresponding to the same realization (this can be done by using the relation ``event_id -> rlz_id``) and apply ``gmvs_to_poes`` to each set.

-Special care must be taken in the presence of zero events, i.e. events producing a zero ground motion value (or below the ``minimum_intensity``): since such values are not stored you have to enlarge the gmvs arrays with the missing zeros, the number of which can be determined from the ``events`` table for each realization.
+NB: another quantity one may want to compute is the average ground motion field, normally for plotting purposes.
+In that case special care must be taken in the presence of zero events, i.e. events producing a zero ground motion value (or below the ``minimum_intensity``): since such values are not stored you have to enlarge the gmvs arrays with the missing zeros, the number of which can be determined from the ``events`` table for each realization.
+The engine is able to compute the ``avg_gmf`` correctly, however, since it is an expensive operation, it is done only for small calculations.